StudiumMirco/LLM_NLP_Evaluation/README.md

 ### Overall Results
 The following diagram shows the overall results of the experiment.
 More detailed results can be found in the Results folder.
+It is important to note that results from different test areas are not directly comparable due to the different metrics used.

 ![Diagramm](Predictions_Results_and_Errors/Results/Results.PNG)